Activity themes

 CERN-themed activities are supported by STFC.
 Places are fully funded for state-maintained schools.

-Quantum Technologies
+Quantum Technology

 Quantum technologies are not new, most mobile phones use quantum technologies in their semiconductors, although with new tech advances companies claim to use it for additional security and communication.

-Conversations about quantum technologies could lead anywhere, a few new ideas are that it could help us tackle climate change, discover new drug treatments or be used in encryption for IT security.
+Conversations about quantum technology could lead anywhere, a few new ideas are that it could help us tackle climate change, discover new drug treatments or be used in encryption for IT security.
 These will encourage learning objectives in forces, particles, energy, cyber security and more.

 Questions students have asked: